Cosmos Club: Membership

 The club was only for white men until the 1960s.
 In 1962, the club's refusal to admit Black journalist and high-ranking State Department official Carl T. Rowan prompted members such as Bruce Catton and John Kenneth Galbraith to resign their memberships in protest.
 Edward R. Murrow and John F. Kennedy withdrew their applications for membership.
 Less than a year later, the Club admitted its first black member, historian John Hope Franklin.

 For its first 110 years, the Cosmos Club did not permit women to join, and it did not allow female guests to enter by the front door, or to enter rooms reserved for members.
-In 1973, 1975, and 1980, the Club votes against admitting women.
+In 1973, 1975, and 1980, the Club voted against admitting women.
 In 1987, the Washington, D.C., Human Rights Office ruled that there was probable cause to believe that the club's men-only policy violated the city's anti-discrimination law.
 The office was ready to order public hearings on the case, which could have resulted in the loss of all city licenses and permits if the all-male policy had continued.
 However, on June 19, 1988, the Cosmos Club's membership overwhelmingly voted to accept women members—only 14 of the 771 voting members were against admitting women.
 The first class of female members were admitted in October 1988.

 In 2015, the Washingtonian reported that annual dues are around $2,000.

 Reciprocal clubs

-Members have access to reciprocating private clubs in other communities, including the Algonquin Club in Boston, the Arlington Club in Portland, the Cornell Club of New York, The Cliff Dwellers in Chicago, the Duquesne Club in Pittsburgh, the Down Town Association in New York City, Engineering Society of Baltimore, the Hamilton Club of Lancaster, the Harvard Club of Boston, the Harvard Club of New York, The Lotos Club in New York City, the National Arts Club in New York City, the National Press Club in Washington D.C., the Norfolk Yacht & Country Club in Virginia, The Players of New York City, the Penn Club of New York, Princeton Club of New York, Racquet Club of Philadelphia, St. Botolph Club in Boston, the Saint Louis Club, the University Club of San Francisco, the Williams Club in New York City, the Union Club of Boston, the University Club of Denver, and the University Club of San Francisco.
+Members have access to reciprocating private clubs in other communities, including the Algonquin Club in Boston, the Arlington Club in Portland, Oregon, the Cornell Club of New York, The Cliff Dwellers in Chicago, the Duquesne Club in Pittsburgh, the Down Town Association in New York City, Engineering Society of Baltimore, the Hamilton Club of Lancaster, the Harvard Club of Boston, the Harvard Club of New York City, The Lotos Club in New York City, the National Arts Club in New York City, the National Press Club in Washington, D.C., the Norfolk Yacht & Country Club in Virginia, The Players of New York City, the Penn Club of New York, Princeton Club of New York, Racquet Club of Philadelphia, St. Botolph Club in Boston, the Saint Louis Club, the University Club of San Francisco, the Williams Club in New York City, the Union Club of Boston, and the University Club of Denver.

-The Cosmos Club also has reciprocal agreements with clubs in other countries, including The Athenaeum in London, the Carlton Club in London, Caledonian Club in London, the Club Financiero Génova in Madrid, The East India Club in London, Foreign Correspondents' Club in Hong Kong, The National Club in Toronto, The New Club in Edinburgh, the Oriental Club in London, Oxford and Cambridge Club in London, the Savile Club in London, Stephen’s Green Hibernian Club in Dublin, The Tanglin Club in Singapore.
+The Cosmos Club also has reciprocal agreements with clubs in other countries, including The Athenaeum in London, the Carlton Club in London, Caledonian Club in London, the Club Financiero Génova in Madrid, The East India Club in London, Foreign Correspondents' Club in Hong Kong, The National Club in Toronto, The New Club in Edinburgh, the Oriental Club in London, Oxford and Cambridge Club in London, the Savile Club in London, Stephen's Green Hibernian Club in Dublin, The Tanglin Club in Singapore.